 Scholars from UW–Madison and from research institutes around the world use MKI’s audio collection to study specific languages and dialects such as Lëtzebuergisch, Pommersch, Oderbrüchisch, Wisconsin High German, Pennsylvania Dutch, or Texas German, as well as sociolinguistic phenomena in immigrant languages.
 Other research focuses on the comparison of American materials with the earliest existing recordings of the European "base dialects" in Europe; comparison of patterns of changes across several dialects; and the possible influences of German dialects on Midwestern dialects of English.

 We continue to record German heritage speakers (Americans who still speak the language of their immigrant ancestors) and add those recordings to the NAGDA.

 Additional information: Lester Seifert and Wisconsin German

 • German Words—American Voices Audio CD and booklet: a collection of German dialect samples from the MKI archives with translations and background information.

-• American Languages – German Dialects: A searchable online collection of German dialects from the MKI archives with translations, background information, and interpretative essays.
+• German-American and American English Dialects: An online collection of German dialects from the MKI archives with translations, background information, and interpretative essays.

 • Pennsylvania Dutch: The Story of an American Language and PADutch.net, a website dedicated to the documentation of the Pennsyvlania Dutch language